softwarecrafters/awesome-software-crafting/README.md

 ### 📖 [Measuring Continuous Delivery: The what, why, and how of measuring Continuous Delivery](https://www.goodreads.com/book/show/35508935-measuring-continuous-delivery) by Steve Smith

-TODO: Add synopsis here

-Yet another book about [*Theory Of Constraints (ToC)*](https://en.wikipedia.org/wiki/Theory_of_constraints), this time applied to the technology value stream aka your Continuous Delivery pipeline.
+Yet another book about [*Theory Of Constraints (ToC)*](https://en.wikipedia.org/wiki/Theory_of_constraints), this time applied to the technology value stream aka your Continuous Delivery pipeline, i.e. from code commit to deployed in production and released to users.

+Continuous Delivery is a holistic approach to software delivery.
+Adopting Continuous Delivery involves a bunch of technological and organisational changes.
+It is not these technological and organisational changes that actually make adopting Continuous Delivery hard.
+It is the application of them to the unique circumstances and constraints of your organisation.
+Your organisation is a complex, adaptive system in which every individual has a limited amount of information and the cause and effect of any event can only be established in retrospect.

+So, where do you start?
+Which technological or organisational change are you going to adopt first?

+In this book, Steve explains how by using [*The Improvement Kata*](http://www-personal.umich.edu/~mrother/The_Improvement_Kata.html), measuring the pipeline using the 4 throughput and stability metrics from the [*State of DevOps Report*](https://puppet.com/resources/whitepaper/state-of-devops-report) and [*Theory Of Constraints (ToC)*](https://en.wikipedia.org/wiki/Theory_of_constraints) to you can identify your bottleneck and identify which experiments to run to eliminate that bottleneck.

 ## 🤗 Team Culture & Collaboration